-All permanent, operating-funded employees contributing into the university’s benefits program including operating-funded contractual employees whose contract (or series of contracts) is for a period greater than 6 months and who are contributing into the university’s benefits program, are eligible to undertake one undergraduate course up to a maximum of $255 per semester or one graduate credit course up to a maximum of $635 per semester.
-Employees unsure about their eligibility should contact Learning and Development at 864-8364 for assistance.
+Eligible employees are permanent, operating-funded employees contributing into the university’s benefits program including operating-funded contractual employees whose contract (or series of contracts) is for a period greater than 6 months and who are contributing into the university’s benefits program.

 You have the ability to do this on my.mun.ca.
 For directions, please see question 1.
 Once logged in, access the Employee Services tab.
 Click the Memorial Pension Information and Tools button.
 You will be presented with three options, the third of which will link you to the Pension Projection Tool.
 Click on the ‘estimate your pension’ link and follow the onscreen prompts to input your information.
 It is very important to remember that the Ariel Pension System will project an estimation based on what is stored there in conjunction with what you inputted.
 Contact MyHR by email or call (709)864-2434 where you have concerns that the results presented are inaccurate.
 It is also a good idea to contact us when you are getting close to planning your retirement to ensure we are aware of your plans and be ready to provide helpful information as needed.